Health and Safety, Birth to 2 Years

 Protect your child against illness and infection.
 For example, wash your hands often, keep toys clean, make sure your child is immunized, and go to all well-child visits.
-Be sure all visitors are up to date with their vaccinations.
+Be sure that all visitors are up-to-date with their vaccinations.

 For example, use sliding gates in front of stairs, and keep rubber bands and other small objects out of reach.
 And always place your baby to sleep on his or her back.

 How can your stress level affect your child's safety?

 Taking care of yourself is a vital part of keeping your child safe.
 Most injuries to children occur when parents or caregivers are tired, hungry, or emotionally drained or are having relationship problems.
-Other common causes of family stress include changes in daily routines, moving to a new house, or expecting another child.
+Other common causes of family stress include changes in daily routines, moving to a new house, and expecting another child.